An important part of the unique country experience

 Michelle Borland is our lead instructor and has been teaching for over 20 years.
 With an emphasis on confidence building and safety our first priority is to help each guest feel relaxed around horses.
 We tailor each session based on the riding level of the group, let our team know what skills you've been working on.
 It doesn't matter if you are eight or sixty-eight, our riding instructors have the expertise to insure you will enjoy your ride.

-For the youngsters, we provide special lessons, games, and pony rides in order to make it fun for the whole family.
+For the youngsters, we provide special lessons and gymkhana games in order to make it fun for everyone.

 Bar SZ Riding Rules